 Output1) "Rosetta Tharpe" 2) "Bola Sete" 3) "Doug Martsch"

 zrevrangebyscore command returns a reversed range of members based on their scores.
-The following command returns every member of the set with a score between 10 and 6:
+The following command returns every member of the set with a score between

 - zrevrangebyscore faveGuitarists 10 6